underworldcode/joss/paper.md

 # Acknowledgements

 Underworld development was financially supported by AuScope and the Australian Government via the National Collaborative Research Infrastructure Strategy (NCRIS): (auscope.org.au).
 Additional funding for specific improvements and additional functionality has come from the Australian Research Council (http://www.arc.gov.au).
 The Python tool-kit was funded by the NeCTAR e-research_tools program.
-Underworld was originally developed in collaboration with the Victorian Partnership for Advanced Computing.